-Saga Disc (Fully Loaded Touring)
+Saga Disc (Fully Loaded Touring) [RETIRED]

 Our robust Saga Disc frame set is ready to take you on adventures all over the planet, It is purposely designed to ride better loaded up than naked.
-This updated version now fits tires up to 2.1", but the 700c models will longer fit road triple cranks.
+This updated version now fits tires up to 2.1", but the 700c models will no longer fit road triple cranks.
 We recommend using touring/trekking triples( ex.
 48-36-24t) or MTB triples or doubles, which make more sense as more cyclists go to wider, more sure-footed tires.
 We were also able to shave some unneeded weight off the frame.

 - Specially chosen Tange Prestige heat-treated CrMo tubing; 31.8mm butted downtube and top tube for a stiffer front triangle.
 Larger frames have slightly thicker gauge tubing.